 I keep mentioning Date-onomics: How Dating Became a Lopsided Numbers Game in private, and I finally mentioned it in a post, but I didn’t elaborate, so: small changes in male-female ratios have pronounced effects in sex culture.
 If there are lots more guys than chicks, like engineering schools or military bases, there’s a lot of monogamy, a lot of long courtships, longer waits for sex, and more transfer of financial resources from men to chicks.
 If there are lots more chicks than guys, like liberal arts colleges and New York City, there are more hookups, less monogamy, shorter courtships, and more casual sex.
-In American cities, there are profound differences in male-female ratios.
-In most cities, there are more single college-educated females than single college-educated males.
+In American cities, there are profound differences in male-female ratios… in most cities, there are more single college-educated females than single college-educated males.
 San Francisco and Seattle are exceptions: those cities have more dudes than chicks.
 New York and L.A. have among the most skewed ratios, in favor of men, in the country: both have far more chicks than dudes.
-Get out of SF and Seattle if you can.
-Choose similar jobs in NYC or LA.
+Men should get out of SF and Seattle if that can be done… choose similar jobs in NYC or LA.

 If you are a guy, you want to go where the chicks are and the dudes aren’t.
 I have said before that there are really three levels of game: 1.
 Your interpersonal game itself, 2.
 Your underlying value and 3.
 Your environment.
 Ideally, a guy will try to improve all three at once.
 If you have strong game and value, but a terrible environment, the game may still be very hard for you, because you are competing heavily against all other men.
 If the opposite is true, you may still succeed despite yourself.
 Date-onomics also explains why so much of the online advice guys give each other is useless… we don’t know how cool a guy is, what his life is like, what he looks like, how he acts around other people, or where he lives.
 The last one is important, as guys who live in cities will do better than guys who live in rural areas (a lot more men than women) or suburbs.